vana-com/vana-dlp-smart-contracts/README.md

 - They may choose to use VANA tokens instead of a custom currency.
 - They could distribute part or all of the rewards received from the RootNetwork to data contributors.
 - More complex reward calculation mechanisms can be implemented.

-#### Important Considerations

-- The selection of top DLPs occurs at the end of each epoch, so staking positions at that time are crucial.
-- Stakers should regularly check and claim their rewards to ensure they receive their share.
-- DLP owners should carefully consider their `stakersPercentage` to balance attracting stakers and maintaining profitability.
-- Data contributors should understand the specific reward mechanism of each DLP they contribute to.

-This reward system incentivizes DLPs to perform well and attract stakers, while also providing flexibility in how they reward their data contributors.
-It creates a competitive ecosystem where DLPs strive for top positions to participate in epochs and earn rewards.

 ## 4. Installation